 is equivalent to the identity $u=v$ modulo $\Phi_{h,d}$ and \eqref{eq:com}.
 If $h>d$, we obtain the same identity \eqref{eq:case1step1} by applying the identity \eqref{eq:equalpowerwithtail} (which also follows from~\eqref{eq:com} and $\Phi_{h,d}$; see Remark~\ref{rem:redundancy}) to the word $y^{\,d}y^{\,p-d}u'$, which we can do since $|y^{\,p-d}u'|=|u|-d\ge h-d$.

-If $p-d=q$, the letter $y$ becomes balanced for the identity \eqref{eq:case1step1} and so do all letters that were already balanced for $u=v$.
+If $p-d=q$, the letter $y$ becomes balanced in the identity \eqref{eq:case1step1} and so do all letters that were already balanced in $u=v$.
 Thus, \eqref{eq:case1step1} has fewer unbalanced letters and, by the induction assumption, it follows from the identities \eqref{eq:com}, $\Phi_{h,d}$, and $\Psi_{h,d,r}$ if $h>d+2$, and from the identities \eqref{eq:com} and $\Phi_{h,d}$ if $h\le d+2$.